 In many ways it was very hard to leave San Cristóbal de las Casas.
-But in one way it was very easy: it’s all downhill from there.
-Between San Cristóbal de las Casas and Tuxtla Gutiérrez the well-maintained road drops 6,000 feet via the non-pay highway out of town.
-We didn’t touch the gas for 20 miles.
-Heaven.
+But in one way it was very easy: it’s all downhill from there and we were on our way to the views at Cañón del Sumidero and the wild parrots at Sima de las Cotorras via Chiapa de Corzo and Tuxtla Gutiérrez.

 Chiapa de Corzo & Tuxtla Gutiérrez